Discover France : Music and Stage (Dance / Theatre)

 Olivia Ruiz

 It was under the sun of the South, in Carcassonne, that Olivia was born on January 1st 1980.
 Her father, Didier Blanc, was a musician and singer who is currently in charge of the Hangar Musical in Narbonne.
 At the age of 15, with her friends from Comigne, a small village in the Aude region, she formed the group Five.
-In 2001, Olivia participated in the first Star Academy.
-Today, she is a star in the big league.
-Twice, in 2007 and 2010, she won the Victoire de la Meilleure Artiste Interprète Féminine.
-After selling more than 2 million records, the artist participated in the third opus of the musical tale Le Soldat Rose, whose songs were written by Alain Souchon
+In 2001, Olivia participated in the first Star Academy TV show.
+Today, she is nation-wide famous.
+She won the Victoire de la Meilleure Artiste Interprète Féminine twice, both un 2007 and 2010.
+After selling more than 2 million records, the artist participated in the third opus of the musical tale Le Soldat Rose, whose songs were written by Alain Souchon.

 Claude Marti, Occitan singer and poet